AI Governance

 2. The reactive framework overlooks the dynamics of AI development that make regulation more difficult over time.

 AI is being developed extremely quickly and by many actors, and the barrier to entry is low and quickly diminishing.
-GPT-2 cost an estimated $43,000 to train in 2019; today it is possible to train a 124M parameter GPT-2 for $20 in 90 minutes.
-Paul Graham estimates training price for performance has decreased 100x in each of the last two years, or 10000x in two years.
+The biggest GPT-2 model (1.5B parameters) cost an estimated $43,000 to train in 2019; today it is possible to train a 124M parameters GPT-2 for $200 in 14 hours.
+Paul Graham mentions an estimate that the ratio of training price by performance decreased 100x in each of the last two years, or 10000x in two years.
 Due to low standards of information protection, the “secret sauce” of training AI systems is becoming increasingly common knowledge, making it easier to create powerful systems.
 In addition, there are no “take-backs” with AI development.
 Technical releases that advance the state of the art have a ratcheting effect that is difficult and sometimes impossible to reverse.

 Because of these dynamics, AI gets harder to regulate over time.
 As more actors become capable of building powerful and dangerous AI, oversight will need to be more far-reaching to effectively manage the negative externalities of AI systems.
 Because of the ratcheting effect of powerful AI, safety policies must prevent the creation of dangerous systems — once they exist or are released publicly, it is much more difficult to prevent their proliferation.